52sketches/52sketches.github.io/_posts/2020-11-19-52-Sketches-Episode-007-KimberlyStarkey.md

 Kimberly StarKey  44:53
 Thank you.

-Unknown Speaker  45:07
+Damien Burke  45:07
-The 52 sketches podcast is a product of 52 scanner, makers of early words that I have daily stream of consciousness writing to clear your mind and unlocking your creativity.
+The 52 sketches podcast is a product of 52 sketches, makers of earlywords.io, daily, private, stream-of-consciousness writing, to clear your mind and unlock your creativity.

 Rob Head  45:29
 taking us out—the latest release from the Rogue Pianist: "Quarantine"